MartinStuwe/IA_GeomatesAgent/README.md

 This is a clone of the 'geometry friends' competition that was run at IJCAI for several years.
 This 2D physical simulation game is intendend to challenge autonomous agents in a multi-agent setting.

 ## Gameplay
-Two players -- disc and rectangle -- jointly need to collect diamonds in a 2d platform envrionment.
+Two players -- disc and rectangle -- jointly need to collect diamonds in a 2d platform environment.
 Players are controlled by one autonomous agent (or human).
 The disc player has the ability to jump up, while the rectangle can shape its shape by adjusting its height/width ratio.
 Both players can move left and right and are subject to gravity.

 ## Principle of Operation
 The game is implemented as a server that connects to agents and the GUI using TCP/IP sockets, sending scene information as s-expressions.
 The GUI is written in JavaScript and should run in any modern web browser.